 As an international school, ISB exists to serve the educational needs of families whose employment brings them to Brussels and who wish their children to have an English-language education.

 The Assisted Places Programme is primarily designed to support families who experience a change of personal circumstances and financial hardship during their time at ISB.

 What is the Assisted Places Programme?

 It is a system of financial assistance whereby the tuition fees are reduced by a certain percentage each year.
-Normally that percentage does not exceed fifty percent and there is no financial assistance in the lower grades.
+Normally that percentage does not exceed fifty percent.

 The reduction covers the tuition fees only.

 If families choose to use the school bus system, these costs must be met in full.
 The level of financial assistance is reviewed annually.

 Who is eligible to apply for an assisted place?